Valves Used in Breweries

 A valve is a mechanical component that controls and regulates a liquid, mixture, or gas (often called the medium) by opening, partially opening, or closing the path of the flow.
 The flow moves through the valve from an area of high pressure to an area of low pressure, otherwise, it is pumped through in the intended direction.
 Depending on the flow characteristics (medium, viscosity, temperature, etc.) certain valve types are better suited than others.
 The method of controlling the valve and the internal mechanical components change from one valve type to another.
 For example, typically a different valve would be used for regulating a gas line (needle or ball valve) versus a beer product line (butterfly valve).

 The process of controlling a valve can be done manually or automatic, depending on the sophistication of the brewery, valve, and electronics.
 Typically, a craft brewery or a home-made setup will have manual valves.
 These are controlled by simply rotating a lever or knob from the closed (perpendicular to pipe) to open (parallel to pipe) position.
+A butterfly valve or ball valve is easy to use and due to the 90 degree movement, it is easy for a visual indicator of open or off.
 Often times, there are locking mechanisms to lock the valve in the desired position.
 Locking mechanisms can vary, but are often either a pull handle, position handle, or a locking slide for a nut.
 Automatic valves are either controlled electrically or pneumatically and are often connected to a programmable logic controller (PLC).
 This gives the brewer full control of a brew house from a centralized location and the entire brewing process could be automated.

 The food and beverage processing industry divides valves into two different classifications: direct contact and service utility valves.
 A direct contact valve comes into direct contact with the beverage during the brewing process (an example being the racking arm).
 A utility service valve does not come into direct contact with the product (an example being a gas valve for a burner).
 Knowing the step at which a valve is implemented will help determine the type of valve, material needed, and if the valve needs to be cleaned regularly.